US Federal Tax Form 1040NR/1040NREZ due April 15, 2015

 Aliens temporarily present in the United States as students, trainees, scholars, teachers, researchers, exchange visitors, and cultural exchange visitors are subject to special rules with respect to the taxation of their income.

-All students who are on an F or J visa and were physically here in the 2012 tax year MUST file at least one U.S. federal tax document to the IRS (www.irs.gov).
+All students who are on an F or J immigration status and were physically here in the 2014 tax year MUST file at least one U.S. federal tax document to the IRS (www.irs.gov).
 Please see the following article from IRS about international students:

 ** Please note that you must have an MIT personal certificate to access this site.
 If you have questions about getting a certificate, please call the MIT help desk at x3-1101.